 It is also possible to use statistical arbitrage across various assets.
 You can use it across a currency pair and another financial asset like stocks and commodities.
 A good example is what happens between the US dollar and American equities.

 In most cases, the US dollar tends to strengthen when there are major risks in the market.
 As it does this, the price of stocks drop as investors reposition their stocks.
-As such, in such a period, you can open two simultaneous trades between the dollar index and a major US index like the S&P 500.
+As such, in this period, you can open two simultaneous trades between the dollar index and a major US index like the S&P 500.

 This is exactly what happened at the height of the coronavirus pandemic.
 The dollar soared to multi-year highs while the S&P crashed.
 Later on, the dollar crashed as risks reduced while the S&P 500 rose to record highs.